google/hyou/sphinx/index.rst

 Working with Spreadsheets
 -------------------------

-A :py:class:`Spreadsheet` object is a ordered dictionary-like object, whose key is a worksheet title and value is a :py:class:`Worksheet` object.
+A :py:class:`Spreadsheet` object is an ordered dictionary-like object, whose key is a worksheet title and value is a :py:class:`Worksheet` object.

 .. code:: python